 You are elder and experienced, behave like the one.

-Remember your own days of struggling to make a place in this new world (Home) full of strangers, didn’t you wish your MIL to turn into your savior and a guide?
+Remember your own days of struggling to make a place in this new world (Home) full of strangers, didn’t you wish your MIL to turn into your saviour and a guide?

 Don’t treat your DIL as a domestic help but as a new member of your family.